-In summary, these studies suggest some small advantage in being relatively older than classmates, but the advantage diminishes or disappears with age.
-The findings do not suggest that being older is better in some absolute sense.
-All of these studies used relative age as the independent variable.
+In summary, these studies suggest some small advantage in being older, but the advantage typically diminishes or disappears with age.
+The findings of studies examining relative age do not suggest that being older is better in some absolute sense.
 Depending on the birth-date cut-off in the state or community, a relatively old child in one study could have been an average-aged child in another study.
-The findings also do not suggest that older children learn more in school than younger children.
+The findings also do not suggest that older children learn more in school than younger children do.
 The age differences, when found, were usually stronger at the beginning of school than in the later grades, indicating that the younger children actually tended to learn more, often catching up with their older peers after a few years in school.
-Even in the early elementary grades, the magnitude of the effect of age appears to be small.
 Most studies do not compare age to other factors influencing student achievement, but in one that did, the proportion of risk of poor achievement attributed to race and socioeconomic factors was 13 times larger than that contributed by age.

 School versus time to mature.
-Most relevant to the question of school entry age are studiescomparing children who are the same age but in different grades and children who are in the same grade but approximately a year apart in age.
+Most relevant to the question of school entry age are studies comparing children who are the same age but in different grades and children who are in the same grade but approximately a year apart in age.
 The first comparison provides information on the effect of a year of schooling, holding age constant.
 The second comparison provides information on the effect of chronological age, holding the number of years of schooling constant.

 Findings from studies using these methods suggest that schooling is the more potent variable in most of the cognitive skills measured.
-In math and most aspects of reading and literacy in most studies, children who were in school gained more in a year than children the same age who were not in school.14-20 The evidence also suggests that age, at least in the ranges studied, was not a factor in how much children benefited from a year of schooling.
+In math and most aspects of reading and literacy in most studies, children who were in school gained more in a year than children the same age who were not in school.
+The evidence also suggests that age, at least in the ranges studied, was not a factor in how much children benefited from a year of schooling.